 Our favorite part of this fresco is God’s feet.
 Actually, you can only really see one of them.

 God is standing in this painting.
-This may not strike you all that much when you first think about it because our idea of God, our picture of God in our minds eye—as an old man with a beard—is very much based on Renaissance images of God.
+This may not strike you all that much when you first think about it because our idea of God, our picture of God in our mind’s eye—as an old man with a beard—is very much based on Renaissance images of God.
 So, here Masaccio imagines God as a man.
-Not a force or a power, or something abstract, but as a man.
+Not a force or power, or something abstract, but as a man.
 A man who stands—his feet are foreshortened, and he weighs something and is capable of walking.
-In medieval art, God was often represented by a hand, as though God was an abstract force or power in our lives—but here he seems so much like a flesh and blood man.
-This is a good indication of Humanism in the Renaissance.
+In medieval art, God was often represented by a hand, as though God was an abstract force or power in our lives—but here, he seems so much like a flesh and blood man.
+This is a good indication of humanism in the Italian renaissance.

-Masaccio’s contemporaries were struck by the palpable realism of this fresco, as was Vasari who lived over one hundred years later.
+Masaccio’s contemporaries were struck by the palpable realism of this fresco, as was Giorgio Vasari, who lived over one hundred years later.
 Vasari wrote that “the most beautiful thing, apart from the figures, is a barrel-shaped vaulting, drawn in perspective and divided into squares filled with rosettes, which are foreshortened and made to diminish so well that the wall appears to be pierced.”

 One of the other remarkable things about this fresco is the use of the forms of classical architecture (from ancient Greece and Rome).
 Masaccio borrowed much of what we see from ancient Roman architecture, and may have been helped by the great Renaissance architect Brunelleschi.

-1. Vasari, “Masaccio” in Lives of the Most Excellent Painters, Sculptors, and Architects the Artists (first published in 1550 in Italian)
+Vasari, “Masaccio” in Lives of the Most Excellent Painters, Sculptors, and Architects the Artists (first published in 1550 in Italian).

 Read a Reframing Art History textbook chapter about Art in the Italian Renaissance Republics, c.
 1400–1600.

 Smarthistory images for teaching and learning: